Plastic Manifolds a Boon for Medical Devices

 - High thermal mechanical strength: Some plastics are able to resist thermal degradation and maintain operating strength and rigidity in high temperatures.

-- Good chemical resistance to acids, alkalis, greases and solvents, hydrogen peroxide, demineralised water and hot steam.
+- Plastic manifolds have good chemical resistance to acids, alkalis, greases and solvents, hydrogen peroxide, demineralized water and hot steam.

 - Minimal outgassing (gas release within solid material) under vacuum: This is especially important in the medical device industry as maintaining a sterile environment is essential.

 - Good creep and chemical resistance.

 Our technicians have 35 years experience in plastics fabrication.
 Some of the common plastic types we can use for your next project include:

 Polyvinylidene Fluoride (PVDF)

 PVDF is a high-purity plastic that is commonly used to produce semiconductor equipment components.
 Its excellent chemical resistance makes is a good choice for medical devices or life science industries.
 It is flame- and abrasion-resistant and offers a clean construction option for manifold systems.
 Piping, fittings and valves are often made with PVDF.

 PTFE/PFA is a low-friction plastic that is easily formable and boasts great resistance to chemicals.
 It works well in varying temperature environments, making it a good choice for semiconductors used in a variety of industries.

 PP is a durable plastic also used in semiconductor industries as it has the benefit of low moisture absorption.
 Its chemical resistance is good, though PTFE and PVDF offers a stronger performance there.